TritonDataCenter/rfd/rfd/0061/README.md

 ## Introduction

-The Triton Compute Node API (or CNAPI) fulfills an important role within the Triton Datacenter management stack.
+The Triton Compute Node API (or CNAPI) is an important piece of the Triton Datacenter management stack.
 CNAPI is responsible for:

-- Maintaining an up to date picture of compute nodes running in a datacenter and their lifecycle-related data such as running status, hardware dimensions, boot parameters, etc.
+- Maintaining an up to date picture of compute nodes running in a datacenter
+- Detailing compute node properties such as running status, hardware dimensions, boot parameters, etc.
 - Serializing and controling access to compute node resources.
 - Preparing and handling actions to be performed on compute nodes or their